The Best Action Cameras Tested & Fully Reviewed

 Helmet mount doesn't work well

-This camera comes in a waterproof case and is able to go underwater up to 98 feet/30 meters.
-With 1080P Full HD video with 30 fps you will get quality pictures and videos.
+The action cameras come in a waterproof case and are able to go underwater up to 98 feet/30 meters.
+With 1080P Full HD video with 30 fps, you will get quality pictures and videos.
 Has a wide angle lens view of 170 degrees which allows you to shoot wider scenes so you are able to catch all of your surroundings.Read more

 The Crosstour CT700 comes with 1080P which means you are getting Full HD video and picture quality.
 It also has 30fps which means 30 frames per second so you won't miss a thing with a 2 inch LCD screen for viewing.

-Crosstour CT700 weighs only 2.24 ounces so it is lightweight, and easy to carry.
+Crosstour CT700 action cameras weigh only 2.24 ounces so they're lightweight, and easy to carry.
 It is 2.3x1x1.6 inches so it is small and doesn't take up a lot of room.
 Nice design and easy to use.
 It is also compatible with GoPro mounts.

 7. SJCAM SJ6 Legend